James Kemp (NAACP)

-James Horace Kemp (18 August 1912 – 5 December 1983) was an American labor organizer and elected president of the NAACP.
+James Horace Kemp (18 August 1912 in Muskogee – 5 December 1983 in Chicago) was an American labor organizer and elected president of the NAACP.
 He was married to Maida Springer Kemp, a labor organizer and historian.
 He served on the executive board of the Chicago Federation of Labor.
 He was also a board member of the Regional Transportation Authority.

+In 1969, Kemp was elected to the Illinois Constitutional Convention as a delegate from the 22nd legislative district, which covered Bronzeville and adjacent neighborhoods.